zorro786/scheduler-plugins/kep/real-load-aware-scheduling/real-load-aware-scheduling.md

 ### DB

 This is a localhost database stored as a file.
 This DB aims to populate the load watcher's cache quickly if it is lost due to a crash and perform scheduling decisions without any impact on latency.
+The file will be stored in host file system, so it will be persisted across pod failures on the same node.
+For HA setups, each load watcher process will maintain its corresponding file locally.

 ### Scheduler Plugins